bwiessneth/gumnut_assembler/README.rst

-gumnut_assembler
+gumnut-assembler
 ################

 Gumnut Assembler written in Python.

-*gumnut_assembler* is a python-based implementation of Peter Ashenden's Gumnut assembler *gasm* which assembles the machine code to be used with his 8-bit soft-core *Gumnut*.
+*gumnut-assembler* is a python-based implementation of Peter Ashenden's Gumnut assembler *gasm* which assembles the machine code to be used with his 8-bit soft-core *Gumnut*.
 For more information refer to *The Designers Guide to VHDL* https://www.sciencedirect.com/book/9780120887859/the-designers-guide-to-vhdl

-*gumnut_assembler* was forked from my very first implementation created at the laboratory for digital engineering at the University of
+*gumnut-assembler* was forked from my very first implementation created at the laboratory for digital engineering at the University of
 Applied Sciences Augsburg back in 2015.

-As of now, *gumnut_assembler* supports all *gasm* instructions and assembles the same machine code as *gasm*.
+As of now, *gumnut-assembler* supports all *gasm* instructions and assembles the same machine code as *gasm*.